What Is Product Category Analysis And Why Is It Important?

 Consumer psychology is way too complex and non-predictive.
-But it is of greatest importance for marketers to decode the mind of the consumer to learn what is going on in their minds before they make the purchase decision.
+But it is of the greatest importance for marketers to decode the mind of the consumer to learn what is going on in their minds before they make the purchase decision.

-Category analysis report is incomplete without analyzing the customer beliefs.
+The category analysis report is incomplete without analyzing the customer beliefs.

 While marketers think that it could be related to data speed – what customers believe is totally different.
-Their beliefs are around radiation, billing issues and overcharging.
+Their beliefs are around radiation, billing issues, and overcharging.